Workforce Education & Training

 Workforce Retention Strategy Programs

-The California Department of Health Care Access and Information (HCAI) will work closely with DHCS and other partners to support workforce training, recruitment and retention of behavioral health care practitioners who serve persons with Medi-Cal insurance and/or that are uninsured.
+The California Department of Health Care Access and Information (HCAI) will partner with DHCS and others to help train, recruit, and retain behavioral health providers who serve people with Medi-Cal or who do not have insurance.

-HCAI’s goal is to expand the number of qualified licensed and non-licensed practitioners serving persons with Medi-Cal insurance and/or that are uninsured who are living with or at risk for behavioral health conditions through the implementation of five statewide workforce programs over a five-year period.
+HCAI’s goal is to increase the number of licensed and non-licensed behavioral health providers who serve people with Medi-Cal or who are uninsured and are living with, or at risk for, behavioral health conditions.
+To do this, HCAI will implement five statewide workforce programs over five years.

 The Five Statewide Programs Are: